ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 ## Contributions

 This paper has four main contributions.
-Firstly, we are publishing not only our code for efficient training, distribution, and evaluation but additionally also providing our code for data collection and our collected dataset, the biggest public one of its kind.
+Firstly, we are publishing our code for efficient training, distribution, and evaluation as a GitHub repository, which also includes the code for our data collection process [@killusions2024lostAndfound].
+Additionally, we are publishing our collected dataset, the largest public dataset of its kind [@killusions2024StreetLocationImages].
 Secondly, we address the limitations of current geolocation models by developing a novel approach that leverages low-resolution images, enabling accurate geolocation in more realistic and diverse scenarios.
 Thirdly, we enhance the dataset by expanding it to include more countries, ensuring a balanced and distributed representation, which is crucial for mitigating biases present in state-of-the-art models.
 Lastly, we tackle hardware limitations by optimizing image sizes, making the model more accessible and efficient for deployment on various hardware platforms.

 Our contributions make the task of image geolocation more accessible, making it more practical and effective for a wide range of applications and enabling future improvements.
 By addressing these key challenges, we believe our work will pave the way for the development of more robust and universally applicable geolocation technologies.